Traditional games in the Philippines: Langit-lupa

 Max Alvarado, barado ang ilong (Max Alvarado has a stuffy nose!)

 Tony Ferrer, mahilig sa buldak (Tony Ferrer is fond of guns!)

 Vivian Velez, mahilig sa alis!
 (Vivian Velez is fond of...
 Get out!)

 When the song stops and a player is pointed at, they are "out" and the last person left is the taya or "it".
 One variant of choosing "it is by having players offer a foot instead to form a circle where one uses the offered feet to point at the players.

 To prevent cheating, some players count to three, four, or five if they stand on the "langit", and can only be stopped if there is another player standing on it.

+There is a mode called balikbayan.
+When someone tags you, you can tag them back immediately.

 Lagundi

 A game of Indian influence.
 It is basically a game of tag, except the players divide into two teams, the it team members get to hold the ball, passing it between themselves, with the ball touching the head of the other (not it) team.